Econ 437 Spring 2023 Problem Set 1

 Then click on export image () to save the image.
 Then, include it in your answer.

 Question 4.
-IKEA, the flat-pack furniture company, is, in many ways, a classic multinational: its IKEA Industry subsidiaries produce furniture and other items in 11 countries throughout the world.
+IKEA, the at-pack furniture company, is, in many ways, a classic multinational: its IKEA Industry subsidiaries produce furniture and other items in 11 countries throughout the world.
 On the retail side, however, IKEA chooses to franchise.